hashicorp/terraform-provider-azurerm/website/docs/r/azuread_application.html.markdown

 * `name` - (Required) The display name for the application.

 * `homepage` - (optional) The URL to the application's home page.
+If no homepage is specified this defaults to `http://{name}`.

-* `identifier_uris` - (Optional) User-defined URI(s) that uniquely identify a Web application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.`
+* `identifier_uris` - (Optional) A list of user-defined URI(s) that uniquely identify a Web application within it's Azure AD tenant, or within a verified custom domain if the application is multi-tenant.

-* `reply_urls` - (Optional) Specifies the URLs that user tokens are sent to for sign in, or the redirect URIs that OAuth 2.0 authorization codes and access tokens are sent to.
+* `reply_urls` - (Optional) A list of URLs that user tokens are sent to for sign in, or the redirect URIs that OAuth 2.0 authorization codes and access tokens are sent to.

-* `available_to_other_tenants` - (Optional) True if the application is shared with other tenants; otherwise, false.
+* `available_to_other_tenants` - (Optional) Is this Azure AD Application available to other tenants?
+Defaults to `false`.

-* `oauth2_allow_implicit_flow` - (Optional) Specifies whether this web application can request OAuth2.0 implicit flow tokens.
+* `oauth2_allow_implicit_flow` - (Optional) Does this Azure AD Application allow OAuth2.0 implicit flow tokens?
+Defaults to `false`.

 ## Attributes Reference